boosterconf/boosterweb/content/info/about.md

 We focus on long breaks for networking, provide excellent coffee and good food.

-## Practical information for Booster 2019
+## Practical information for Booster 2022

 ### Where and when
-The conference takes place March 13-15 2019 at [Scandic Hotel Bergen City](http://www.scandichotels.com/en/Hotels/Countries/Norway/Bergen/Hotels/Scandic-Bergen-City/) in Bergen, Norway.
+The conference takes place March 23-25 2022 in Bergen, Norway.
 The closest airport is [Bergen Flesland Airport (BGO)](https://avinor.no/en/airport/bergen-airport/).
 To get to the conference from the airport, take the [airport express coach](http://flybussen.no/en).
-The bus stop closest to the hotel is called Festplassen.

 {{< map >}}

 #### First registration

 Registration happens 08-09:00 at the Booster stand.
 You’ll find the registration stand close to the hotel reception.
-One of our great volunteers will present you with your access pass and a goodie bag.
+One of our great volunteers will present you with your access pass.

 #### Food and breaks